salman2135/mentalabMobileApi/README.md

 License
 =======
-This project is licensed under the `MIT <https://github.com/salman2135/MLX_mobile_API/blob/main/LICENSE>` license.
+This project is licensed under the MIT license at <https://github.com/mentalab-hub/explore-mobile-api/blob/main/LICENSE>.
 You can reach us at contact@mentalab.com.